Need advice for getting around Madeira? Read on for our top tips – whether you’re going to drive in Madeira or get around without a car.

 Also, Madeira is part of the EU, so ensure your driving license is accepted there, or you may have to apply for an international driving license ahead of your trip.

 However, if you’re not such a confident driver or would prefer to have a more relaxing adventure out in Madeira, then there are still lots of transport options open to you.

 The cable car lines run from Funchal to Monte, and back again, making this a fantastic way to scale mountains.
-The cars offer you views across the island as you travel, and are a quick way of letting you sight see.
+The cars offer you views across the island as you travel and are a quick way to get around and see the sights.